trytouca/trytouca/docs/sdk/javascript/core-api.md

 })();
 ```

-The above code uses the low-level Touca API to perform the same operations as
+The above code uses the low-level Touca Client API to perform the same
-the Touca test framework, without handling errors, reporting progress, and
+operations as the Touca test framework, without handling errors, reporting
-handling command line arguments.
-In this section, we will review the functions
+progress, and handling command line arguments.
+In this section, we will review
-used in this code and explain what they do.
+the functions used in this code and explain what they do.

 ## Configuring the Client